seanbaxter/DirectXShaderCompiler/docs/SystemLibrary.rst

 this function would just create it and then open it for writing.

-This design principle needs to be maintained in ``lib/System`` because it avoids the propagation of soft error handling throughout the rest of LLVM.
+This design principle needs to be maintained in ``lib/System`` because it avoids the propagation of soft error handling throughout the rest of LLVM37.
-Hard errors will generally just cause a termination for an LLVM tool so don't be bashful about throwing them.
+Hard errors will generally just cause a termination for an LLVM37 tool so don't be bashful about throwing them.

 Rules of thumb: